Policy and Disclaimer | Travel Photography Guru Website and Blog

 You have the power and the opportunity to continue to research until you find recommendations that give you the confidence you need to make a purchase.
 In addition to this site there are a number of avenues you could explore, including the following:

-- speak to friends and family with recently purchased DSLR cameras
+- Speak to friends and family with recently purchased DSLR or Mirrorless cameras

-- shop around to receive the best price, but also consider the merits and value of personalized service
+- Shop around to receive the best price, but also consider weighing price up against the merits and value of personalized service

 By reading this notice you agree that myself and my business is not responsible for the success or failure of your own photography relating to any information, recommendations or purchases you make from or on this site.